Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 - Turbidity,
 - Ammonium,
 - Electrical Conductivity,
+> [!NOTE]

-Although, Electrical Conductivity is not the Section 82 parameter.
+> Although, Electrical Conductivity is not the Section 82 parameter.
 It was prioritized in this framework as it typically responds the fastest during unexpected events, making it a reliable early indicator for anomaly detection.

 ## 2. Motivation
 - provided by Nicolai/Elisabeth